rumachan/FITS_plotting/README.md

 # FITS_plotting
 Python plotting of volcano data from FITS

+## Contents

+### basicdaymean
+Plots the mean of all White Island S02 mini-DOAS fluxes, provided there are at least 5 observations a day.
+A day is the NZST day.
+These values are those traditionally presented by volcano-geochemists at volcano monitoring meetings.
+_Relevant files_
+- basicdaymean.py
+- basicdaymean.cfg

 ## Docker

 To install and run the scripts in a docker image proceed as follows.